 When contacting a curator, please indicate what type of art you have (painting, sculpture, drawing, print, photograph, or antiquity) and include the name of the artist and subject, if known.
 Let us know how and when you acquired the work of art.
 Please attach digital images of the work of art.
 Please do not bring works of art to the Museum.

-Linda Dougherty, Curator of Contemporary Art, African Art
+Linda Dougherty, Chief Curator and Curator of Contemporary Art

-Lyle Humphrey, Associate Curator of Eurpoean Art and Collections History
+Lyle Humphrey, Associate Curator of European Art and Collections History

 Amanda Maples, Curator of African Art